Dog meat: Vietnam

-Dog meat is believed to bring good fortune in Vietnamese culture.
-It is seen as being comparable in consumption to chicken or pork.
-In urban areas, there are neighbourhoods that contain many dog meat restaurants.
-For example, on Nhat Tan Street, Tây Hồ District, Hanoi, many restaurants serve dog meat.
+In urban areas, there are places that contain dog meat restaurants.
 Groups of customers, usually male, seated on mats, will spend their evenings sharing plates of dog meat and drinking alcohol.
 The consumption of dog meat can be part of a ritual usually occurring toward the end of the lunar month for reasons of astrology and luck.
 Restaurants which mainly exist to serve dog meat may only open for the last half of the lunar month.